KSahapthan/ADRL-Assignments/README.md

 # ADRL-Assignments
-Assignments for ADRL-2024 course at IISc,ECE Dept by Prof.Pratosh.A.P
+Assignments for ADRL-2024 course at IISc,ECE Dept

 This folder contains the following implementations
 1) GAN [Wasserstein-GAN , Vanilla DC-GAN and Decoder+GAN]